Biryani: Varieties

-In the Indian subcontinent
+On the Indian subcontinent

 There are many types of biryani, whose names are often based on their region of origin.
 For example, Sindhi biryani developed in the Sindh region of what is now Pakistan, and Hyderabadi biryani developed in the city of Hyderabad in South India.

 Some have taken the name of the shop that sells it, for example: Haji Biriyani, Haji Nanna Biriyani in Old Dhaka, Fakhruddin Biriyani in Dhaka, Students biryani in Karachi, Lucky biryani in Bandra, Mumbai and Baghdadi biryani in Colaba, Mumbai.
 Biryanis are often specific to the Muslim communities where they originate; they are usually the defining dishes of those communities.